BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing suitable for a hot climate, but also bring a light rain jacket or poncho, especially during the green season (November to April) when the spray from the falls can be intense.
-Comfortable walking shoes are essential for exploring the rainforest path and surrounding areas.
+Pack light, breathable clothing suitable for warm weather, but also a light rain jacket or poncho, especially during the 'green season' (November to April) when the spray from the falls can be intense.
+Comfortable walking shoes are essential for exploring the rainforest paths and surrounding areas.
+Don't forget sunscreen, a hat, and insect repellent.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.